 - Describe your menu and additional services.

-- Describe the competitive environment of your market.
+- Explain the competitive environment of your market.

 - Describe how you’ll make money through the use of a business model.

 - Describe how you plan to market your food truck.

 - Explain the process of making your product from store shelf to customer purchase.